fran-odc/FirstCodesInPython/README.md

  You can find the English version on the branch CodesInEnglish.

 # How you can colaborate?
- You can colaborate by commenting improvements, finding errors and validating what you found interesting.
+ You can cooperate by commenting improvements, finding errors and validating what you found interesting.

 # Personal and Global Goals
  Pushing these codes here, I aim to learn, improve and practice my knowledge of Python.